1. Home

 TALK TO SURVIVORS

-An opportunity to ask questions to Swedish survivors from the Holocaust.
+Dimensions in Testimony provides an opportunity to ask questions to Swedish survivors from the Holocaust.

 Portrait of Elisabeth Citrom, survivor of the Holocaust.